Jeroen Veen

 systematic thinking compression oxidation discovery residuals

 I am working with oxidation when the system breaks down.
-For weeks I’ve been developing a patination formula — specific ratios of copper sulfate to ferric chloride, controlled application temperatures, documented exposure times.
+For weeks I’ve been developing a patination formula: specific ratios of copper sulfate to ferric chloride, controlled application temperatures, documented exposure times.
 The systematic approach promises predictable surface transformations: measure precisely, record every variable, create the reproducible rust patterns that will work across all future pieces.
 But the metal keeps producing textures I didn’t program.
-The mixture that should yield uniform green oxidation instead creates unexpected crystalline formations.
+The mixture that should yield uniform green oxidation instead throws up jagged copper-sulfate crystals, pale blue-white, sharp enough to catch on a fingernail.

 Read More →